-- Club Membership (YMCA, NY Sports) - Movie and concert tickets
+- Club Membership (YMCA, NY Sports)

+- Movie and concert tickets

-- Home entertainment (big screen TV, stereo equipment) - Personal computers - Paid companion (one-to-one assistance) from a specially trained staff - Books or musical instruments - Vacations and Travel (vacation packages sometimes include food and shelter which are usually prohibited items, however the current rules say that a temporary absence from home such as a vacation (away for at least 24 hours) allows you to receive food and shelter without penalty.
-Please note that you are prohibited from paying for the vacation of family members who accompany you unless the SSI recipient can't travel alone and then only one family member's expense can be paid from the trust if that is medically necessary.
-Even this exception however, has been getting scrutinized by the Social Security Administration.
+- Home entertainment (big screen TV, stereo equipment)

+- Personal computers

+- Paid companion (one-to-one assistance) from a specially trained staff

+- Books or musical instruments

+- Vacations and Travel (vacation packages sometimes include food and shelter which are usually prohibited items, however the current rules say that a temporary absence from home such as a vacation (away for at least 24 hours) allows you to receive food and shelter without

+penalty.
+Please note that you are prohibited from paying for others who accompany you.
+If a person can't travel alone and a companion is necessary, the First-Party Special Needs Trust can only pay for a skilled healthcare trained professional, however a Third-Party Special Needs Trust does not have that limitation.